The Line (development): The Line

 In June 2022 The Line was purchased for $206 million by CBRE Investment Management of New York City.
 At the time of purchase the building was less than 50% leased.
 Mike McDonald of Cushman & Wakefield, who represented the seller, said this about the transaction: "CBRE has a wealth of capital they’re trying to place in high-growth markets, and the fact that it’s less than 50% leased created a great opportunity for value-add rent, it is a really awesome and new creative office building at a drop-a-pin location in South End Charlotte.
 I think it's the best building in Charlotte and a top-10 building in the Southeast."

 In March 2023 IT staffing firm Experis signed a lease for 23,610 sqft on the 12th floor.
 This lease brought the building's occupancy to 52%.
 In June 2023 the building added two new tenants.
 Atlanta-based SignatureFD will be leasing 3,700 sqft on the 10th floor.
 SignatureFD choose The Line due to it being a vibrant destination that is walkable to restaurants and amenities, also it convenient to multiple business districts in Charlotte.
 New York-based design studio Society Awards will lease 4,000 sqft on the 12th floor.
 With these two leases the building is 54% occupied.

 Chicago based TTX, a railcar company, announced it will be leasing 70,000 sqft in the building.
-In August 2023 City Council approved $323,007 of incentives over a seven year period for the company's relocation from Chicago to Charlotte.
+In August 2023 City Council approved $323,007 of incentives over a seven-year period for the company's relocation from Chicago to Charlotte.
 TTX's investment in the move is $14.5 million for 150 jobs in Charlotte.
 Around 100 jobs will be employees relocating from Chicago.
 The remaining 50 jobs will be new hires.
 The office space is being designed by Gensler and it will be completed in the spring 2024.
 TTX's lease brings the building occupancy to 65%.
 In September 20224 TTX announced it will rent an additional 15,000 sqft of space bringing its total space to 85,000 sqft across three floors.
 TTX's expansion brought the building to 85% occupancy.
+Another major tenant was signed in May 2025 Mecklenburg county permits filed revealed that Capital One Financial will occupy the entire 13th, which is 34,500 sqft of space.
+This lease brings the building occupancy to 95%.